 The annual Washington State Council for the Social Studies Fall Conference is a one day professional development opportunity for all teachers of any of the social studies subjects.

-- Presenters and first year/preservice teachers pay just $30!
+Presenters and pre-service teachers pay just $33!

 Register at the group rate to save $10 per person on your registration while brainstorming great ideas with your colleagues!
 If you are registering yourself as part of a group, simply list the names of your group members in the space provided in the registration form.